Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Introduction

 To this end, we propose an approach, named \ours, that learns a frame-level audio--video alignment score on top of AV-HuBERT features \cite{shi2022learning}.
 Since tampered videos are expected to have greater audio-video desynchronizations, this alignment score can effectively differentiate fake and real videos.
 We show that this approach is robust with respect to the identified shortcut of leading silence, and also outperforms other methods that do not use the silence bias, while not seeing any fake samples at training time.

 To summarize, our work makes the following contributions: 1.
 We expose a previously unknown spurious feature in two of the most widely adopted deepfake detection datasets.
 2. We analyze the impact of this shortcut on various state-of-the-art models.
 3. We show that a way to mitigate such shortcuts is by training on real data only and we introduce a new method in this direction.
+Our code is available at: { \url{https://github.com/bit-ml/AVH-Align}}.